Listing documentation and process

 • Details of the corporate governance code that the board of directors has decided to apply, how the company complies with that code, and where it departs from its chosen corporate governance code, an explanation of the reasons for doing so.

-For a company incorporated in the UK or the EEA, the financial information must be presented in accordance with International Accounting Standards (EU IAS) unless the company is not a parent company, in which case it may prepare such financial information either in accordance with IAS or the accounting and company legislation and regulations applicable to the company in its country of incorporation.
+For a company incorporated in the EEA, the financial information must be presented in accordance EU-adopted International Accounting Standards (EU IAS), unless the company is not a parent company, in which case it may prepare such financial information either in accordance with IAS or the accounting and company legislation and regulations applicable to the company in its country of incorporation.

 For AIM companies incorporated outside the EEA, the financial information may be presented in accordance with IAS, US Generally Accepted Accounting Principles (US GAAP), Canadian Generally Accepted Accounting Principles (Canadian GAAP), Australian International Financial Reporting Standards (Australian IFRS) or Japanese Generally Accepted Accounting Principles (Japanese GAAP).
 The last three years of historical financial information must be presented in a form consistent with that which will be adopted in the company's next published annual accounts.